-The Number of Jobs For Semi-Qualified Employees Systematically Goes Down
+Trend #3: The Number of Jobs For Semi-Qualified Employees Systematically Goes Down.

 The relationship between the level of competence and the available number of jobs used to be flat.
 There was an abundance of jobs for physical workers without any higher education, as well as “boring, white-collar” jobs for office workers, and specialistic jobs for the best-educated and most experienced workforce.

-The Salaries For Highly Qualified Employees Grow Quickly, Fueled By the Synergy Between Human Skills and Technology
+Trend #4: The Salaries of Highly Qualified Employees Grow Quickly, Fueled By the Synergy Between Human Skills and Technology.

 Do you observe new, interesting trends in the job market of today?
 Please share with us in the comments and subscribe to our newsletter to stay in the loop and learn from each other!